Auoindaon: Second contact with Jesuit Priests

-Huron Nation and first contact with Europeans
+Wendat Nation and first contact with Europeans

-The Huron were a large community living in what is now Ontario, Canada.
-The community also went by the name Wendat or Wyandot.
-At the time of first contact with the Europeans, the Huron were strong as a community with over an estimated 25,000 people, but as more and more European settlers came over the numbers of people dwindled to about 9,000 in result of diseases that the Huron had no immunity to, such as smallpox and measles.
+The Wendat, known in French as the Huron, were a large community living in what is now Ontario, Canada.
+At the time of first contact with the Europeans, the Wendat were strong as a community with over an estimated 25,000 people, but as more and more European settlers came over the numbers of people dwindled to about 9,000 in result of diseases that the Wendat had no immunity to, such as smallpox and measles.

-At one point, they had been allies with the Iroquois, but after a series of attacks the Huron were pushed from their homeland.
-This is how it was when the Huron first made contact with the Europeans, they were still enemies with the Iroquois.
-The Huron had strong trading, social and political relations with many tribes of the Ottawa Valley.
+At one point, they had been allies with the Haudenosaunee, but after a series of attacks the Wendat were pushed from their homeland.
+This is how it was when the Wendat first made contact with the Europeans, they were still enemies with the Haudenosaunee.
+The Wendat had strong trading, social and political relations with many tribes of the Ottawa Valley.
 These tribes include the Petun, Algonquin, Nipissing, Neutral and Odawa.
-The Huron community would move locations every decade or so after natural resources in the area had been exhausted such as crop soil and firewood.
+The Wendat community would move locations every decade or so after natural resources in the area had been exhausted such as crop soil and firewood.
 They also established a confederacy of their own along the northern coastal part of Lake Ontario.
-Trading was very important to the Huron and the trade relations they established meant that they had access to seashells, wampum, copper, and tobacco.
+Trading was very important to the Wendat and the trade relations they established meant that they had access to seashells, wampum, copper, and tobacco.

-The Huron accepted and helped French missionaries so that they could establish good trade relations.
+The Wendat accepted and helped French missionaries so that they could establish good trade relations.
 The first French missionaries to arrive were the Recollects, who were who were French reformers of the Friars Minor.
 The Recollect missionaries arrived around 1615.
 Within ten years however, these missionaries would be replaced by Jesuits in 1625.
-The Jesuits were the people who got permission from Auoindaon to commission and begin building Sainte-Marie among the Hurons nearby the Huron village of Quieunonascaranas.
+The Jesuits were the people who got permission from Auoindaon to commission and begin building Sainte-Marie among the Hurons nearby the Wendat village of Quieunonascaranas.